 A musical period in which the guitar featured less prominently, was the classical period which ranged between 1750 and 1820.
 This was the era of Joseph Haydn, Wolfgang Amadeus Mozart, and Beethoven.
 The guitar fell out of favor for professionals and amateurs alike, as they were attracted to the louder and more versatile instruments such as the harpsichord, violin and cello.
 Spain was however the region in which the guitar never lost its popularity.

 In the latter half of the 1700's the guitar went through some radical changes :

+A sixth course was added, this being retained to the present day.
 Cheap and readily available wire-wound bass strings were introduced, through new string making technology in the 1780's where metal was wound around silk fiber.
 There were two consequences of using these wire-wound strings, metal frets (ivory and ebony was also used) became necessary to prevent the new strings cutting into frets made of gut, and the double courses utilizing these new strings were reduced to single courses to reduce the volume offered by the new strings.

 The neck was lengthened and fitted with a raised fingerboard extending to the sound hole, where the traditional rosette was replaced with an open hole.
 To facilitate the lengthened and raised neck, nineteen fixed metal frets came to be the standard, and the bridge was also raised.

 Fan-strutting beneath the table was introduced to support higher-tension strings, and the body was enlarged.